Support to build your own business

 - be available to participate in NEIS training and work full-time in your proposed NEIS business*

 - not be an undischarged bankrupt

 - not have received NEIS Assistance for a similar business activity, and

-- not have received NEIS Assistance in the previous two years.
+- not have received NEIS Assistance in the previous three years.